darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. Simply press any button a few time to power it on and it will reconnect to BlueRetro.

-# 12 - Exlene GameCube Paring Guide
+# 12 - Exlene GameCube Pairing Guide

 The controller will mock an Switch Pro controller and can't be uniquely identified.
 As such you need to press (-) to toggle on the [**Rotated name based mapping**](BlueRetro-System-Specific-User-Manual#special-buttons-functions-8).